Accenture/reactive-interaction-gateway/docs/avro.md

 ## RIG as a Kafka consumer

-Event parsing is based on the [Kafka Transport Binding for CloudEvents v1.0](https://github.com/cloudevents/spec/blob/v1.0/kafka-protocol-binding.md).
+Event parsing is based on the [Kafka Transport Binding for CloudEvents v1.0](https://github.com/cloudevents/spec/blob/v1.0/kafka-protocol-binding.md) implemented via [cloudevents-ex](https://github.com/kevinbader/cloudevents-ex).
 Check the [Event format](./event-format.md#kafka-transport-binding) section.

 ## Example 1: producing to and consuming from the same topic